SaiSrikar2004/On-Chip-Wireless/README.md

 ## Installing gem5-X-On-Chip-Wireless

-Please carefully follow the instructions provided in Section 2 of the technical manual enclosed in this repository to installm gem5-X-On-Chip-Wireless and the necessary dependencies.
+Please carefully follow the instructions provided in Section 2 of the [technical manual][https://github.com/gem5-X/On-Chip-Wireless/blob/master/gem5_X_TechnicalManual_Wireless.pdf] enclosed in this repository to install gem5-X-On-Chip-Wireless and the necessary dependencies.

 ## Compiling benckmarks